 In short order, Ron had three successful local restaurants, and the unique taste and drive of the TacoTime brand began to attract interest from entrepreneurs wanting to duplicate his growth.

 In fact, that’s the story behind the first TacoTime franchised restaurant.
 A business acquaintance loved TacoTime food so much he teamed up with Ron to begin franchising the concept in the Western Washington area.
 So, in 1962, just two years after the company’s initial debut, the first TacoTime franchise opened in Tacoma, Washington.

-The expansion of our Mexican restaurant franchises over several decades led the brand to be purchased by Kahala Brands™, a global franchisor that specializes in growing the 20 QSR brands in its portfolio, including Cold Stone Creamery®, Blimpie®, Pinkberry® (in the U.S. only) and Planet Smoothie®, to name a few, in 2003.
-Kahala Brands’ track record of growing QSR brands is reflected in its annual systemwide sales of nearly $735 million, and in its approximately 3,000 locations in 28 countries around the world.
+The expansion of our Mexican restaurant franchise over several decades led the brand to be purchased by Kahala Brands™, a global franchisor that specializes in growing more than 25 QSR brands in its portfolio, including Cold Stone Creamery®, Blimpie®, Pinkberry® (in the U.S. only) and Planet Smoothie®, to name a few, in 2003.
+Kahala Brands’ track record of growing QSR brands is reflected by the many locations across several markets around the world.